-In the post he talks about how the lack of punishment led him to see more positive elements, which he could then point out and support.
-This, he feels, encouraged more openness and engagement between players and himself.
+In the post he talked about how the lack of punishment led him to see more positive elements, which he could then point out and support.
+This, he felt, encouraged more openness and engagement between players and himself.
 I suspect this ties in with something else as well.

 Chances are, if you’re less concerned with punishment you aren’t yelling as much.
 I’m not suggesting Chuck was a yeller before he took this approach to his coaching.
 While I’ve met him a couple of times, I’ve never seen him in practice.
 My point is, though, that yelling is something that tends to distance players from the coach.
 It’s the opposite of what Chuck talks about.

 Now, I will observe that a coach can punish without the yelling and the negative, aggressive type of attitude that sometimes comes with it.
 If the coach has an otherwise positive, engaged, and supportive relationship with the players, they won’t have an issue with the punishment if they see it as justified.

 Please note, however, I’m not suggesting this as a justification to keep punishing.

 The other interesting thought comes from Alex Porter at the University of Essex in England.
 In Chuck’s post he talked about the challenge of overcoming player expectations of punishment.
 Sometimes they even actively push for it.
 This is funny because, of course, no one actually wants to be punished.
 They see it as holding them accountable, though.

 Anyway, in a conversation I had on this topic with Alex he said the following about an exchange with one of his teams.